rafaqz/citation.vim/README.md

 You can also enter `:Unite citation` in vim for the full list of sources.

-`:Unite collection` will list zotero collection to filter results.
+`:Unite citation_collection` will list zotero collections: select one to filter results.

 No matter what source is selected, execute/edit and preview commands will always echo combined information for the citation, and file will always use the attached pdf/epub file path.
-This is useful for setting open/show info key commands to use within unite, no matter what source is being browsed (see example mappings).
+This is useful for setting open/show info key commands to use within unite, no matter what source is being browsed - see the example mappings for how to do this.

 ### Usage